Tyrn/wei/the-insider-en.typ

 can't afford somebody else applying for the auction!"

      "I regret,  but  you will have  to raise the  price.
-Terence Bemish is offering seven point seven dinars - just raise the price."
+Terence Bemish is offering seven point seven dinars---just raise the price."

      "I didn't pay you, Shavash, to pay for the shares.
 Kick Bemish out."